 The Moon King is published by Newcon Press in ebook, paperback and special edition hardback (signed copy, with a bonus short story) versions .

-BSFA award and British Fantasy award 2015 nominee
+BSFA award and British Fantasy award finalist in 2015

 “A truly unique fantasy, The Moon King is a mysterious, luminous read, full of intriguing characters and featuring a twisty, page-turning plot.
 Beautifully written and thoughtful.
 Sure to be one of the best debuts of this or any other year.”
 World Fantasy Award winning author, Jeff Vandermeer

 “Part dream, part nightmare, part memory, Neil Williamson’s Glassholm is a city that hovers on the brink of violent change.
 Through the intertwined stories of a cop fleeing his dark past, a young artist in rebellion against the social order, and an engineer who would most certainly not be king, Williamson has woven a story that teems with ideas and imaginative power.
 There is beauty in it, and strangeness, and page-turning adventure.
 The marvellous conceit at The Moon King’s core also conveys a powerful message about man’s relationship with nature and with his environment.
 The commitment shown to the characters by their creator is intense, and palpable.
 An intricately constructed, heartfelt novel that does its author proud.”
 Nina Allan, author of The Silver Wind

 “A vivid evocation of a strange moon-ridden bipolar world that swings each month from delirium to despair, and the sort of book that creeps into your dreams.”
 Chris Beckett, author of 2013 Arthur C Clarke Award winning novel Dark Eden.